Contact / Imprint

 spaceart.de

-REAL BUDDY will be introduced among other independent German SciFi films at DREIEICH CON in Germany this weekend !
+REAL BUDDY will be introduced among other independent German SciFi films at DREIEICH CON in Germany !
 SciFi journalist Robert Vogel will lecture about 4 different films currently in production...

-The REAL BUDDY project will be presented at WEEKEND OF HORRORS CONVENTION 2010 in Bottrop, Germany !!
+The REAL BUDDY project will be presented at WEEKEND OF HORRORS CONVENTION In Bottrop, Germany !!

 This year´s convention guests: Danny Trejo (From dusk till dawn, Desperado, Con Air, Machete), Tom Savini (Planet Terror, Machete), Gary Busey (Lethal Weapon, Under Siege, Predator II), Jake Busey (Starship Troopers, The frighteners, Identity) Fred Williamson (Inglorious Basterds), Tito Larriva (From dusk till dawn, Machete, Desperado)...